borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 _Obvious conclusion_: the application saves every URL as specified in the POST request.
 It stores its value alongside an integer value used as ID.
 It increments the integer for every unique URL.
 Clever, and less complex than anticipated.

 The challenge becomes then how to store the URL as requested through the POST request, which is where **MongoDB** and **Mongoose**, alongside **mLab** come into play.

-### HTML

-In order to actually retrieve the values detailed in the form element, it is first necessary to update the structure of the form element.

-- wrap the input and button elements in a form;

-- include a `type` of `submit` for the button, triggering the method and the path detailed in the form;

-- add a `method` and `action` attribute for the form element.
-The first describes the method of the request (get, post), the second the path toward which the form will forward the viewer.

-- specify a `name` attribute in the input element.
-This will allow to later retrieve its value through the body parser dependency.

-  As in: `req.body.name`.

 ### mLab